-I’m a freelance portrait photographer originally from NYC.
+I’m a fine artist and freelance portrait photographer originally from NYC.

-I bailed from a relatively expected trajectory to the Ivy League and Wall Street rather to head to Berkeley to enjoy my hale and verdant collegiate days.
-I threw in with the resistance to the Viet Nam War, declared peace with Hanoi and strove to find love children.
+I bailed from a relatively expected trajectory aimed at the Ivy League and Wall Street rather to head to Berkeley to enjoy my hale and verdant college days, where I threw in with the resistance to the Viet Nam War, declared peace with Hanoi and strove to find love children.
 Too late!
 The illuminating drug of choice in the Haight and environs had devolved from acid to heroin.
-This grand disappointment certainly contributed to my already well developed wise-ass perspective… Determined to never be late again?
+This was a grand disappointment.

 Alas, I became an early adopter of high end digital, winding up with one of the first digital Hasselblad H bodies and an Imacon 22mpix digital back to go with the latest Photoshop 3.0 on a BIG Mac.

 My pictures have been published in such magazines as Newsweek, Forbes, the Daily Beast, LA Photographer, Architectural Digest, Miami Herald, NY Magazine, Penthouse, Architecture and many more.
 I’ve shot lots of editorial portraits and ad campaigns.
 I use and recommend Profoto lighting and Hasselblad cameras.